 - The format of your electrician CV is more important than you might think, so ensure all your work experiences are listed in reverse chronological order.

-- Follow the golden rules of detailing work experience: Include quantified bullet points and tailor your experience to the job description.
+- Follow the golden rules for detailing work experience: Include quantified bullet points and tailor your experience to the job description.

 - Having a relevant educational background and qualifications will help you demonstrate your electrical expertise if you’re lacking in work experience.